simon-weber/omegle-to-irc/README.md

-omegle-to-irc
+Omegle to IRC
 =============

-An irc bot that allows communication with strangers on Omegle.
+This is an irc bot that allows communication with strangers on Omegle.

+I made it to get acquainted with Twisted.